 Other recipes you might enjoy:

-If you like the sound of this Christmas Pavlova, I have so many other easy desserts for you to try.
+If you like the sound of this Christmas Wreath Pavlova, this is a Pear and Chocolate Pavlova you may also like or Yule Log Cake.
 My Chocolate Brownie Trifle is the easiest, and most delicious, trifle you will ever make.
-Imagine layers of rich chocolate brownie, chocolate mousse, softly whipped cream, sweet caramel and fruity cherries.
-Yum!
-Another one of my favourite make-ahead desserts is my Speculoos Tiramisu.
-Trust me, it is so delicious, even traditionalists will be converted!
-If you were here for the meringue vibes, don’t miss my Lemon Meringue Tart.
-If you love a zesty, citrussy dessert, this ticks ALL the boxes…
+Another one of my favourite make-ahead desserts is my Speculoos Tiramisu or try my Tiramisu Cake, made with Panettone.
+If you were here for the meringue vibes, don’t miss my Lemon Meringue Tart. or for something wintery, my Apple Crumble Cheesecake.

 Made this recipe and loved it?